 Here’s a closer look.

 Apple’s descriptions tell you what it is, but not in much detail.
 When you open it, some text tells you that it won’t save your history, visited pages or AutoFill information.
 Their website tells you the same, and there’s a reason for this vagueness.

 Apple doesn’t say much about Private Browsing Mode because it doesn’t do all that much.
 Like they say, it won’t create any new browsing history and your AutoFill won’t save anything.
 It’ll also prevent some websites from creating cookies, which would allow them to track your phone.

 It hides your activity from other people who may use your iPhone.
 Not saving cookies or AutoFill information makes sure that other users can’t find any lingering evidence of it.
 Beyond that, though, it doesn’t do much in way of protecting your privacy.

 Private Browsing Doesn’t Block Everything

-If you’re on your work or university’s Wi-Fi, Private Browsing Mode won’t keep you private from the IT department.
+If you’re on your work or university’s Wi-Fi, Private Browsing Mode won’t keep you hidden from the IT department.
 So, think twice before you try to use it to break any IT policies.
 If you were hoping to avoid targeted ads, Private Browsing won’t help you there either.